What Is Charting With A Jury in Mind & How Is It Done?

 If a patient refuses treatment or fails to follow medical advice, document this clearly.
 Include the education provided to the patient about the risks of non-compliance and their response.
 For example, “Patient refused recommended physical therapy; informed of the potential for decreased mobility and increased pain, patient verbalized understanding.”

 Clear, detailed, and objective charting protects you and your practice.
 By adopting these strategies, you can ensure that your documentation stands up to scrutiny, whether in a court of law or during routine audits.
 Additionally, the development of AI in healthcare is transforming patient charting by enhancing accuracy and efficiency.
-For more insights on how AI is revolutionizing risk management, check out this blog.
+Check out the blog we wrote for more insights on how AI underwriting is revolutionizing risk management.

 Remember, your notes are a reflection of your professionalism, quality of care, and dedication to patient safety.
 If it was not written and charted, there is no legal proof it was done.